-In April 2009 Gerald Rice, a former officer of the Company made a formal demand for payment of past wages and threatened to sue the Company for in excess of \$100,000, if we did not meet his demand.
+In April 2009, Gerald Rice, a former officer of the Company made a formal demand for payment of past wages and threatened to sue the company for in excess of \$100,000 if we did not meet his demand.
 Settlement discussions commenced but the parties were unable to reach an agreement.
-Thereafter, the former officer filed a lawsuit in Minnesota State Court, Dakota County alleging claims for breach of contract and unpaid wages.
-The Company answered the complaint and denied the allegations therein.
-The Company believes that the claims are without merit and continues to defend the claims.
-We are not otherwise a party to any other pending legal proceedings that, if decided adversely to us, would have a material adverse effect upon our business, results of operations or financial condition and are not aware of any threatened or contemplated proceeding by any governmental authority against the Company.
-To our knowledge, we are not otherwise a party to any pending civil or criminal action or investigation.
+Thereafter, Mr. Rice filed a lawsuit in Minnesota state court, Dakota County alleging claims for breach of contract and unpaid wages.
+The Company and Mr. Rice signed a settlement agreement and general release dated July 22, 2010, whereby the Company will pay Mr. Rice \$130,000 over a period of several months with monthly amounts dependent on our success in raising a minimum of \$500,000.
+An initial payment of \$15,000 was paid by our insurance company on July 22, 2010.
+We are not a party to any other pending legal proceedings that, if decided adversely to us, would have a material adverse effect upon our business, results of operations or financial condition and are not aware of any threatened or contemplated proceeding by any governmental authority against our company.
+To our knowledge, we are not a party to any pending civil or criminal action or investigation.